FRank675/VARU/README.md

 # VARU

-Varu is an online anomaly detection model based on multi hypothesis learning, which can effectively deal with all kinds of daily network intrusion.
+VARU is an online anomaly detection model based on multi hypothesis learning, which can effectively deal with all kinds of daily network intrusion.
 As shown below.

 ![image](./fig/overview.png)